Beautiful Perennial Borders

 and requires a lot of practice and patience.
 You can get some perennials to

 flower twice if you cut them back in midsummer.
-This can help delay flowering to
+This can help delay

-or drifts.Perennial Border Tips
+in large clumps or drifts.Perennial Border Tips

 - Use repeat plantings.